attilammagyar/js80p/README.md

  * Click on the area below a knob to assign a [controller](#usage-controllers) to it, or to remove a previously assigned one.
 When a knob has a controller assigned to it, its value can no longer be changed manually, it's set and continuously adjusted by the selected controller.

-(Note: if you accidentally open the controller selector screen, and you want to close it without changing anything, then just click on the "none" option or the controller that is already selected.)
+   **Note**: if you accidentally open the controller selector screen, and you want to close it without changing anything, then just click on the "none" option or the controller that is already selected.

 By default, JS80P parameters are paraphonic, which means that when there are multiple voices playing different musical notes, all of them share the same value for each parameter.
-Many of the parameters on the [Synthesizer (Synth)](#usage-synth) tab can be changed to be polyphonic or optionally semi-polyphonic by associating them with [envelope generators](#usage-envelopes) or [low-frequency oscillators](#usage-lfos) that have envelope generators assigned to them.
+Many of the parameters on the [Synthesizer (Synth)](#usage-synth) tab can be changed to be polyphonic or to emulate semi-polyphonic behaviour by associating them with [envelope generators](#usage-envelopes) or [low-frequency oscillators](#usage-lfos) that have envelope generators associated with them.

 <a id="usage-controllers" href="#toc">Table of Contents</a>